philippotto-hauber/great-tables-mini-workshop/README.md

 - you often create reporting that involves summarizations of data
 - you were often frustrated with making tables for display purposes outside of Python
 - you found beautiful-looking tables in the wild and wondered: 'How could I do that?'

-Soon, there will be a video that walks through the materials in this workshop.
-In the meantime, you can follow along with the materials in this repository.
-We'll post the link to the video here when it's ready!

 ## About